 - We Can Sing Again!
 One of the most cherished experiences of worship is the joining of our voices in praise to God.
 We have all missed this shared blessing over the past year, and we are thrilled that the way is now clear for us to restore the practice of sung responses and congregational song.

 - Lord’s Supper.
-Until further notice, the sacrament shall continue to be served as it was in June (i.e., with individual bread servings pre-packaged and distributed upon entry and the sharing of the cup deferred for individualized observance after the service is concluded).
+Until further notice, the sacrament shall continue to be served via individual bread and juice servings pre-packaged and distributed upon entry.

 The session believes that these changes represent reasoned, appropriate, and well-timed steps to take as we try to maintain a worship experience that is both safe and meaningful.
 We give our thanks to God for the hopeful progress we are seeing in our own neighborhoods as the vaccines do the work they are intended to do.
 However, we also ask that the community of LAC will continue in fervent prayer for the billions of people around the world who are still suffering under the deadly cloud of this virus.
 May God’s grace and healing power be felt wherever it is needed most.